 The statement of women is legally allowed in marriage.
 Even if the free, sane mature woman marries herself off, this marriage is valid (Al-Ikhtiar, Vol. 3, p.
 90)

-But the Hanafis stipulated two conditions in such marriages:
+The Hanafis also stipulated two conditions in such marriages:

 1. Suitability of the husband (Kafa'ah)